cozy-labs/cozy-desktop/README.md

 ### Synchronization engine

-To hack the synchronization backend, you can just hack the files under the `backend` directory.
-The CLI is written in `cli.coffee`.
+To hack the synchronization backend, you can just edit the files under the `backend` directory.
+The CLI bin located at the root of the folder, it's the `cli.coffee` file.

 ### Graphical User interface